Private/Alternative Parent Loans

 C. Difference between amounts A and B

 The student can find the amounts for items A and B on his or her most recent financial aid award letter (available in Axess).
 For item A, use the figure listed for Total Expenses.
-For item B, add the Total Grants and Scholarships plus any student loans and federal work-study eligibility that you’ve accepted.
+For item B, add the Total Grants and Scholarships plus any student loans and federal work-study eligibility that will be accepted.